mukki00/mukki00/README.md

 > **Hope you're all doing well.
 I am seeing lots of programmers like yourself
 > working busy in exciting open source projects.
 > I too find myself working on new ideas
-> and love to solve different problem sets everyday on opensource.
+> and love to solve different problem sets every day on open source.
-> Everyday I am looking for new opportunities to learn new technologies and to take new challlanges to grow.
+> Everyday I am looking for new opportunities to learn new technologies and to take new challenges to grow.
-> Be a team player, I can contribute to the right team in the right time to make things happened.
+> Be a team player, I can contribute to the right team at the right time to make things happen.
-> If you have the same interest, most probably I think we can work together.
+> If you have the same interest, most probably, I think we can work together.
-> I am hustling to work with people in the opensource community.
-Please feel free to DM me to discuss about the projects. :crossed_fingers:**
+> I am hustling to work with people in the open-source community.
+Please feel free to DM me to talk about the projects. :crossed_fingers:**

 ## Technologies now I do know :technologist: